MARLO P. CADEDDU

 In addition, Marlo has been specially appointed by courts in the Northern District of Texas, the Southern District of Texas and the Southern District of Mississippi to serve as a Coordinating Discovery Attorney in complex criminal cases.
 A Coordinating Discovery Attorney assists defense counsel in the effective use of technology and litigation support resources in cases that involve a large number of defendants, voluminous discovery or complicated electronic discovery issues.

 Marlo lectures frequently on criminal defense topics including: defending federal mega-cases, the management of electronic discovery, case budgeting, and sentencing mitigation.
 She has taught trial advocacy at Southern Methodist University's Dedman School of Law and has served as a National Institute for Trial Advocacy faculty member.
 She also is regularly invited to teach at trial advocacy programs hosted by the Center for American and International Law, including its Military Defense Counsel Trial Litigation Program and the Terry MacCarthy Cross-Examination Program.
 She is a Master in the Higginbotham Inn of Court.
 Marlo is a member of the American Bar Association, the National Association of Criminal Defense Lawyers, the Texas Criminal Defense Lawyers Association, and the Women's White Collar Defense Association.
-Marlo was appointed by the President of the American Bar Association as a steering committee member of the ABA's Death Penalty Representation Project from 2018-2020.
-Marlo is also serving a three year term from 2018 to 2021 as the Fifth Circuit's Representative to the United States Sentencing Commission's Practitioner's Advisory Group.
+Marlo was appointed by the President of the American Bar Association to serve as a steering committee member of the ABA's Death Penalty Representation Project from 2018-2021.
+Marlo also currently serves as the Fifth Circuit's Representative to the United States Sentencing Commission's Practitioner's Advisory Group.